-- A Fat tax would make people pay social cost of unhealthy food.
-Consumption of Fatty foods have external costs on society.
+- Social cost.
+A fat tax would make people pay the social cost of unhealthy food.
+Consumption of fatty foods have external costs on society.
 For example, eating unhealthy foods contributes to the problem of obesity.
 Obesity is estimated to cost the UK economy around £6.6–7.4 billion a year.
 (Blackwell-Synergy) .
 These costs are due to

 - NHS costs of treating disease related to obesity, such as heart disease, angina, diabetes, strokes.

 - Time lost at work due to obesity issues.

 - Lost earnings from obesity-related disease and premature death.

 - Those who are obese are 25% less likely to be in employment, leading to lower tax revenue and higher welfare spending on benefits.
 A tax on fatty foods would make people pay the social cost of these foods.
 Increasing the cost of unhealthy foods, would reduce demand and play a role in reducing obesity levels.
 Making people pay social cost would achieve a more efficient allocation of resources. (see theory of tax on negative externality)

 - Encourage a healthier diet.
 A tax on unhealthy foods would encourage people to choose healthier foods which lead to improved health and would help reduce related disease.
 A fat tax would also encourage producers to supply foods lower in fat and sugar.
 Fast food outlets would have an incentive to provide a wider range of foods.

 - Raise revenue.
 Through increasing tax on fatty foods, the government could raise substantial sums of money.
 They could use this revenue to offset other taxes – such as decrease the basic rate of VAT.
 Therefore, a fat tax could be revenue-neutral (no overall increase in tax revenue).
 Alternatively, the money raised from ‘fat tax’ could be used to spend treating health costs of obesity.